 If you're heading to Spain for the highlights, you'll want to start with Madrid, Barcelona, Córdoba, Granada, and Seville.
 Not your first trip?
-Consider San Sebastián, Bilbao, Santiago de Compostela, Valencia, and Malaga.
+Consider San Sebastián, Bilbao, Santiago de Compostela, Valencia, and Málaga.
 And if you truly want to venture off the track, craft your itinerary from the literal road less traveled—hike through the Pyrenees to hidden villages, drink wine in La Rioja, explore Mérida and the Extremadura region, and the list goes on.
 Your local specialist can book a trip with your specific goals and interests in mind.

 How many days do you need?

-While it's possible to have a fun trip in one of Spain's cities over a long weekend, we recommend at least 5 days if you really want to experience a region.
+While it's possible to have a fun trip to one of Spain's cities over a long weekend, we recommend at least 5 days if you really want to experience a region.
 Madrid makes for a great base for taking regional day trips, and the same goes for Barcelona—medieval coastal villages and hiking trails in the Pyrenees are all within driving distance.

 If you have 10 days, choose between northern and southern Spain to minimize travel time.
 A southern route could include Madrid, Mérida (or another stop in Extremadura), Seville, and Granada.
 Travelers interested in the north can hit Barcelona, San Sebastian, Bilbao, Oviedo, and Santiago de Compostela.
 With two weeks or more, geography is no longer an issue—just connect the dots to form a country-wide itinerary.
 Learn More